 So the way you draw your budget is certainly up to you.
 But I can tell you what materials you’ll be needing to start the business whether you’re going on a large scale or small scale in Nigeria.

-Remember you’re not paying once for the times you’ll be using there.
-You’ll be paying yearly.
+Remember you are not paying once for the times you will be using there.
+You will be paying yearly.
 You want a shop/space that will be easy for you to pay each time your rent expires.

 3. Buy Materials of Bookshop